Investigators

 Fax: (212) 831-0114

 Dr. Azeloglu is an Associate Professor of Medicine and Pharmacological Sciences at Icahn School of Medicine at Mount Sinai.
+He is also a member of the Black Family Stem Cell Institute and the Center for Engineering and Precision Medicine, and he directs the MERRIT Undergraduate Engineering Fellowship program.
 His research interests focus on systems bioengineering, with the specific goal of understanding cellular decision-making capabilities related to biomechanical and electrochemical signal processing.
 Originally trained as a mechanical engineer, he received his PhD in biomedical engineering from Columbia University and completed his postdoctoral training in systems biology at Mount Sinai.
-His group employs multiscale experimental and computational techniques as well as microfabrication and tissue engineering methods to study cell signaling, cytoskeletal biomechanics, tissue function and regeneration using renal and cardiovascular model systems.
-He also uses his expertise in multi-platform omics technologies and network analysis for identification of key information processing hubs and regulatory motifs that can be used as therapeutic targets in drug development for complex diseases such as diabetic nephropathy and heart failure.
-He enjoys exercise and outdoorsy activities of all kinds and loves New York City.
+His group employs multiscale experimental and computational techniques to study cell signaling, cytoskeletal biomechanics, tissue function and regeneration using renal and cardiovascular model systems.
+He uses his expertise in multi-platform omics technologies and network analysis to identify key signaling hubs that can be used as therapeutic targets in complex diseases like diabetic nephropathy.
+He loves traveling and exploring New York City with his wife, but he does these whenever he finds time from answering all his daughters’ questions, who luckily share his curiosity about the universe.

 Assistant Professor